celenaRock/Capstone-Mini/README.md

 Features
 •	Interactive drag and drop game featuring custom art
 •	Ability to receive feedback on drawings posted
-•	Fullscreen mode reveals navigation bar
+•	Full-screen mode reveals navigation bar
 •	Liquid motion navigation animation
 •	Artist spotlight with rainbow gradient animation
 •	GET and POST function in controller file using local server to add nice comments to the artist on the front end